Caving in South Africa.

-Many of our caves in South Africa are formed as acidic groundwater or underwater river dissolve away the limestone and leave cavities that range from a few metres to many kilometres in length and depth.
-A limestone cave takes millions of years to form, making a visit to the Cango Caves in the Little Karoo, Sudwala Caves in Mpumalanga or any of South Africa’s incredible caves a fascinating adventure back to the time of the dinosaurs.
+Many of our caves in South Africa are formed as acidic groundwater or underwater river dissolve away the limestone and leave cavities that range from a few meters to many kilometers in length and depth.
+A limestone cave takes millions of years to form, making a visit to the Cango Caves in the Little Karoo, Sudwala Caves in Mpumalanga, or any of South Africa’s incredible caves a fascinating adventure back to the time of the dinosaurs.

 On your journey, you will encounter amazing structures – known collectively to geologists as speleothem, but that we mere adventurers will identify as stalagmites and stalactites – so don your headlight and discover!

 Our ancestors used caves as homes and archaeologists have made incredible finds in limestone caves.
 Today, caves are the home of bats and other shy creatures.
-A visit to the granite caves of Gobholo in Swaziland or the Bat Cave in Gauteng is a climbing, crawling, slithering adventure where your headlights will encounter the inhabitants of these dark places.
+A visit to the granite caves of Gobholo in Eswatini (formerly Swaziland) or the Bat Cave in Gauteng is a climbing, crawling, slithering adventure where your headlights will encounter the inhabitants of these dark places.

 A cave is a sensitive environment so while you are getting those boots dirty and ticking off one of South Africa’s great adventures on your bucket list, remember to follow the basic rules of cave exploring: